mintpepper95/KnowledgeIsPower/System design/The 12 technical concepts.md

 Cold interviewers get turned off when you constantly check in with them by asking questions.
 They would prefer you to proceed without involving them much.

-You can try say things like 'correct me if I'm wrong, but I think we can do xxx becaue of yyy'.
+You can try say things like 'correct me if I'm wrong, but I think we can do xxx because of yyy'.
 'Stop me if I'm going off track, I think the next thing to do is X because of Y.'